Hanging pictures in a rental: Is it allowed? Can you hang artwork if you’re leasing? Are tenants able to create new holes to hang pictures?

 Booking in with a team of professional picture hangers takes the stress away from hanging pictures in rentals or owned homes.
-An expert picture hanger will be able to help you choose where the picture is hung, provide the right equipment, safely hang the picture, and make sure the hanging solution is going to last for years to come.
+An expert picture hanger will be able to help you choose where the picture is hung, provide the right equipment, safely hang the picture, wont get you in trouble with your rental provider, and make sure the hanging solution is going to last for years to come.

 Book Professional Picture Hanging Today

-So, there you have it: It is possible to hang pictures in your rental – all it takes is a little bit of planning and foresight.
+So, there you have it: It is possible to hang pictures in your rented property – all it takes is a little bit of planning and foresight.

 Professional Picture Hanging provide Australia’s leading artwork hanging service.
 Forget damaged walls, re-plastering sections and search for a stud; it’s time to leave it to the professionals.